-It is better to know a little of the truly good and necessary than a lot of the mediocre and unnecessary.
+It is better to know a little of what is truly good and necessary than a lot of what is mediocre and unnecessary.

 Consider what you have in the smallest chosen library.
 A company of the wisest and wittiest men that could be picked out of all civil countries in a thousand years have set in best order the results of their learning and wisdom.
 The men themselves were hid and inaccessible, solitary, impatient of interruption, fenced by etiquette; but the thought which they did not uncover to their bosom friend is here written out in transparent words to us, the strangers of another age.
 We owe to books those general benefits which come from high intellectual action.
 They impart sympathetic activity to the moral power.